 This part describes all temporary works signs and any relevant regulatory signs that apply to temporary traffic management (TTM).

-The numbering of signs for TTM is in accordance with the Land Transport Rule: Traffic Control Devices 2004 (TCD Rule).
-However, this is different to the numbering used previously in the NZ Transport Agency's (NZTA) Manual of traffic signs and markings (MOTSAM).
+The numbering of signs for TTM is in accordance with the Land Transport Rule: Traffic Control Devices 2004 (TCD Rule) and the Traffic sign specifications.